tagspaces/documentation/docs/perspectives/list.md

 ## Perspective Settings

-Perspective settings are described in the [grid perspective](/perspectives/grid/#perspective-settings).
+The settings of the list perspective are currently the same as settings of the grid perspective, which are documented [here](/perspectives/grid/#perspective-settings).

 <CenteredImage
     caption="Settings of the list perspective"